 Taste can mean many things to many people (just Google it) and pipe tobacco is no different.
-You can pipe low grade pipe tobacco at just about any convenience store or corner market in any city in the U.S.
+You can buy low grade pipe tobacco at just about any convenience store or corner market in any city in the U.S.

-But in most cases, in a convenience store on the corner you don’t really have any selection – you are getting pipe tobacco loaded with artificial additives and preservatives and you are frequently purchasing a product that is just dried tobacco that has been repackaged as pipe tobacco.
+But in most cases, in a convenience store on the corner you don’t really have any selection – you are getting the best pipe tobacco loaded with artificial additives and preservatives and you are frequently purchasing a product that is just dried tobacco that has been repackaged as pipe tobacco.

 We use tobacco exclusively grown in Virginia in our own OHM Pipe Tobacco for a couple of reasons: first 60% of all tobacco grown in the U.S. comes from VA for good reason, it has a sweet almost delicate flavor and second, it lends itself well to blending; using different types of additives to flavor the taste.